TechnionTDK/jbs-json23plet/README.md

 Source code:

       src/main/java/json23plet/modules/Json.java

-In order to write your own generator, you will need to use this component that helps you parsing the json file.<br />
+Json is a module for parsing json files. json23plet engine assume you using this tool, but its not a duty - you can use your own json parser but we highly recommend you to use this module.<be/>
+The engine load staticly (per thread) the current working json file. and you can access (in your generator) to the parsed file via json23plet.Json module.

+#### Usege

     Json
-    .json()
+    .json() // return the current working file already parsed.
-    .getAsSomeObject(String) // might also be void, read the code.
+    .getAsSOmeObject("property") // read the code documentation foe more details.

-(See example at jbs-json23plet/src/main/java/json23plet/generators/ExampleGenerator.java)

 ### Generators
 By using this, you can generate a new RDF triplet file from your json file.